james-see/findpi/README.md

 The application asks you what ip address or range you want to select.
 The default tries to figure out your current network and set it as default.
 Examples are `192.168.1.0/24`, etc. If you want to check just one ip address, you can put that in as well, like `10.2.2.113` for instance.

-`sudo findpi 32` the number at the end is the number of threads to use, with the default being 48 will return the following:
+`sudo findpi -c 32` the number at the end is the number of threads to use, with the default being 4 times whatever cores findpi discovers about your machine, will return the following:

 ```bash
 What network do you want to check?
 (10.2.2.0/24):